faguil/Xenacoelomorph-Neuropeptides-Evolution/README.md

 [06-Alignments](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/06-Alignments) This folder contains the alignment files used in constructing the phylogenetic trees for this study.

 [07-Phylogenetic-trees](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/07-Phylogenetic-trees06-treeBase-phylogenetic-tree-files) This folder contains all the phylogenetic trees generated in this study using FastTree and RAxML software.

-## How to download code files

-The code in this repository is stored in the [00-Code folder](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/00-Code) and can be downloaded as outlined above.
-The ***protein_motif_searching.pl*** script, written in Perl, scans one or more protein motif patterns in FASTA files.
-For detailed instructions on how to use the script, please refer to the README file in the 00-Code folder.
-While we believe the script and accompanying README make it largely self-explanatory, do not hesitate to reach out if you have any questions or concerns.